 Teeth grinding, also called bruxism, is when a person clenches or bites their teeth while sleeping.
 This then puts pressure on the neck and the jaw muscles, thus causing neck tension and pain.
 In other cases, it causes headaches.

-People who engage in activities that require repetitive motion throughout the day may acquire Repetitive Motion Disorders.
-The National Institute of Neurological Disorders and Stroke defines Repetitive Motion Disorders as a group of muscular conditions that arise from repetitive motions done in the course of daily activities or everyday work.
+People who engage in activities that require repetitive motion throughout the day may acquire Repetitive Motion Disorders (RMD).
+The National Institute of Neurological Disorders and Stroke defines repetitive motion disorders as a group of muscular conditions that arise from repetitive motions done in the course of daily activities or everyday work.

 Injuries may occur in the neck muscles if a person lifts heavy weights or experiences whiplash due to an accident.
 Such injuries can result in mild to severe muscle strains and, if left untreated, may lead to persistent neck pain.